Certificates of Insurance

 Uninsured organizations may purchase coverage for the date(s) of their event through the university’s Tenant’s and User’s Liability Insurance Program (TULIP).
 Keep in mind that insurance coverage must be in place prior to an outside organization/group’s use of university facilities.
 The process should be initiated two to three weeks prior to the date it is needed to ensure enough time to secure coverage prior to the event.

 Third party contractors/vendors/performers (“Insured”) performing services/events/or seeking to use facilities at Montana State University (“Certificate Holder”) are required to carry the types and limits of insurance shown below, and to provide MSU SRM with a Certificate of Insurance.
 The Certificate shall be executed by a duly authorized representative of the Insurer, showing compliance with the insurance requirements below.

 All Insurers shall have an AM Best rating (or equivalent) of A- or better and be licensed and admitted in the state of Montana.
-All coverage shall be written as primary policies and not contributing to or in excess of any coverage may MSU choose to maintain.
+All coverage shall be written as primary policies and not contributing to or in excess of any coverage may the university choose to maintain.

-All contractors/vendors should carry the following minimum insurance limits, unless approved in advance by MSU Safety & Risk Management and/or university Legal Counsel:
+All contractors/vendors should carry the following minimum insurance limits, unless approved in advance by MSU SRM and/or MSU Legal Counsel:

 - Commercial General Liability, including bodily injury and property damage: $1,000,000 per occurrence (can be a combined single limit), and $2,000,000 aggregate.